phac-nml/biohansel/docs/source/installation-docs/galaxy.rst

 Steps
 #####

-If you just want BioHansel or other programs to run on your own instance of Galaxy, then follow the steps below to download and install Galaxy.
+If you just want biohansel or other programs to run on your own instance of Galaxy, then follow the steps below to download and install Galaxy.
 If you wish to work on Galaxy development or use it for another purpose other then installing and running Bioinformatic tools, then read more about `Galaxys uses <https://galaxyproject.org/admin/get-galaxy/>`_.

 For your own instance of Galaxy follow these steps: